top of page

 Note: Eligibility changes based on lab to lab (with some labs changing the grade and age minimum and others opening the program for permanent residents and dual citizens).

 The Bank of America offers hundreds of high school students across the country an opportunity to engage with their communities in meaningful ways via their internship program.
-Students are paired with a nonprofit organization local to them and participate in a paid internship for eight weeks.
+Students are paired with a local nonprofit organization to participate in a paid internship for eight weeks.
 Popular participating nonprofits include Habitat for Humanity and The Boys and Girls Club.
 Students interested in economics can apply their knowledge and gain more skills through a hands-on internship over the course of a summer.

-Additionally, as part of the internship experience, students convene in Washington, D.C., at their National Student Leaders Summit, where they interact with professionals in a variety of fields ranging from business to governmental affairs.
-This program is considered highly selective but is another phenomenal way to apply economics hands-on while developing connections on a nationwide level.
+Additionally, as part of the internship experience, students convene in Washington, D.C., at the National Student Leaders Summit, where they interact with professionals in a variety of fields ranging from business to governmental affairs.
+This program is considered highly selective but is a great way to apply economics hands-on while developing connections on a nationwide level.
+We've covered this opportunity in detail here!

 Acceptance Rate: Between 5-8%